9912/sunplay/README.md

 # To Do:

 - [x] <del>Create Proyect</del>
+- [x] <del>App Icon</del>
 - [ ] Option to change sample rate and buffer size
 - [ ] Load from folder on external storage

 # Warning!

-App in alpha stage, some devices can get stuck or freeze with complex modules due of OpenSL implementation of the device, SunVox DLL is robust as awesome.
+App in alpha stage, some devices can get stuck or freeze with complex modules due of OpenSL implementation of the device, SunVox DLL is robust as awesome.:+1:

 Powered by [SunVox](https://warmplace.ru/soft/sunvox) (modular synth & tracker) Copyright (c) 2008 - 2020, Alexander Zolotov <nightradio@gmail.com>, [WarmPlace.ru](https://warmplace.ru)